blynkkk/docs/web-dashboard/for-developers/settings/access.md

 * **Admin** – supposed to have maximum permissions set
 * **Staff** – we recommend to set up and use this role for user support processes such as handling user invitation, device check and debug, view and assist users' organizations
-* **Users** – supposed to have least permissions set that is focued mostly on managing user's own devices.
+* **Users** – supposed to have least permissions set that is focused mostly on managing user's own devices.

 ### Actions